DuneParkSoftware/TaskLogToMDReport/README.md

 TaskLogToMDReport
 =================

-Converts a TaskLog export CSV file into a simple Markdown report.
+Converts a [TaskLog](http://fat-apps.com/tasklog-mac/) export CSV file into a simple Markdown report.

+[TaskLog](http://fat-apps.com/tasklog-mac/) is a very cool task tracking app by [Fat Apps](http://fat-apps.com/).
+Check it out!

 _This is very early-release software, and may contain unknown bugs._